websanova/websanova.github.io/jquery-plugin-development-boilerplate.md

 date: Mar 15 2012
 ---

 The following is a great starting boilerplate template to use when creating a jQuery plugin.
 It contains all the major pieces you will need to build out and provide functionality for your plugins.
-I've used it to create many plugins and it has been a working progress for over two years as such I've worked out many kinks in it allowing me to greatly speed up my development. <!--more-->
+I've used it to create many plugins and it has been a working progress for over two years as such I've worked out many kinks in it allowing me to greatly speed up my development.

 ### Resources